AlessioMigotti/Project-1/README.md

 ![AMMA Footer](/assets/images/Footer.png)

 ## **User Persona**
-User persona was used to create a list of users that are interested in the matter and their opinions gave some material to fullfill peoples needs:
+ <a href="https://userpersona.dev/">User persona</a> was used to create a list of users that are interested in the matter and their opinions gave some material to fullfill peoples needs: